 There are also a few pre-arranged meals booked ahead of time so the whole group can relax in the evenings in the knowledge that someone else is doing the cooking.
 This frees up the itinerary so you can enjoy a little more of Africa.
-We use these opportunities to enjoy a couple of traditional local meals on safari or a bbq buffet.
-We also can often contribute towards a final meal together in Arusha.
+We use these opportunities to enjoy a couple of traditional local meals on safari or a bbg buffet.